Birdwatching: Economic and environmental impact

 In the 20th century, most of the birding activity in North America was done on the east coast.
 The publication of Roger Tory Peterson's field guide in 1934 led to the initial increase in birding.
 Binoculars, an essential piece of birding equipment, became more easily available after World War II, making the hobby more accessible.
-The practice of travelling long distances to see rare bird species was aided by the rising popularity of cars.

-About 4% of North Americans were interested in birding in the 1970s and in the mid-1980s at least 11% were found to watch birds at least 20 days of the year.
+The practice of travelling long distances to see rare bird species was aided by the availability of cars and their associated infrastructure.
+Nevertheless, distance to urban centres may still affect number of birdwatchers participating in observations of rare bird species.
+About 4% of North Americans were interested in birding in the 1970s, and in the mid-1980s at least 11% were found to watch birds at least 20 days of the year.
 The number of birders was estimated at 61 million in the late 1980s.
 The income level of birders has been found to be well above average.

 The Sibley Guide to Birds, published in 2000, had sold 500,000 copies by 2002.
 It was found that the number of birdwatchers rose, but there appeared to be a drop in birdwatching in the backyard.

 According to a U.S. Fish and Wildlife Service study, birders contributed $36 billion to the US economy in 2006, and one fifth (20%) of all Americans are identified as birdwatchers.
 According to the U.S. Fish and Wildlife Service in 2016, over 45 million Americans consider themselves birders.

 North American birders were estimated to have spent as much as US$32 billion in 2001.
 The spending is on the rise around the world.
 Kuşcenneti National Park (KNP) at Lake Manyas, a Ramsar site in Turkey, was estimated to attract birders who spent as much as US$103,320,074 annually.
 Guided bird tours have become a major business, with at least 127 companies offering tours worldwide.
-An average trip to a less-developed country costs $4000 per person and includes about 12 participants for each of 150 trips a year.
+An average trip to a less-developed country costs $4,000 per person and includes about 12 participants for each of 150 trips a year.
 It has been suggested that this economic potential needs to be tapped for conservation.